 You can collaborate more closely with both customers and suppliers to provide a higher quality product.
 An IoT system makes the entire production process fully transparent and allows you to provide information from every step of the way.
 It also facilitates co-creation and other cooperative capabilities on a global scale.

-Between varying levels of software and the capacity for effective 3D printing, you can provide customized products.
+Between varying levels of software and the capacity for effective 3D printing and additive manufacturing, you can provide customized products.
 With a way to quickly fulfill small-scale quantities and orders, you can offer more customization options and manufacture the items individually and without any human interference.